jjvanzon/Circular-Language-Spec/spec/black-boxes/public-and-private-connectors-connections-and-assignments.md

 ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.086.png)

-Even though the eventual notation does not look like assignment, it still involves an assignment to the object on the right, whose aspect is changed.
+Even though the eventual notation might not look like assignment, it still involves an assignment to the object on the right, whose aspect is changed.

 Yielding over __Class__ aspect: